bevyengine/rfcs/rfcs/56-better-reflect.md

 ### `CanonReflect` trait

-We remove all methods methods assuming uniqueness and `Any` trait bound from `Reflect` and only implement them on "canonical" types: ie: the ones implemented by the `#[derive(Reflect)]` macros.
+We remove all methods assuming uniqueness and `Any` trait bound from `Reflect` and only implement them on "canonical" types: ie: the ones implemented by the `#[derive(Reflect)]` macros.